 The Union's Sick Leave Pool Committee will administer the sick leave pool.
 A bargaining unit member shall submit a request in writing to the Sick Leave Pool Committee.
-The Committee shall consist of 3 members of the bargaining unit elected by the membership appointed by the President of the Union.
+The Committee shall consist of 3 members of the bargaining unit elected by the membership.
 A physician's statement or other documentation of illness must accompany the request.